 - 102 trim pot PotentiometerRMO65 1K Ohm

-You could select any of the color display; here selected LCD is display is display in blue and the font will be display as white.
+You could select any of the color display as a result here I selected LCD is display in blue and the font will be display as white.

 About the project

-The project uses 2 Potentiometers breadboard link to an Arduino and LCD.
-The outcome of the project is that the LCD should designate the values of Potentiometers when they are adjusted.
+The project uses 2 Potentiometers, breadboard link to an Arduino and LCD.
+Meanwhile the outcome of the project is that the LCD should designate the values of Potentiometers when they are adjusted.

 Let’s Assemble Arduino